Qasym/comp_sec/reports/bug_1.md

 - solid.c:53

 ## Expected vs Observed
-- Expected behavior: We expect our program to create a filled rectangle of provided size,<br>
+- Expected behavior: We expect our program to create a filled rectangle of provided size.
-however with 0 width or 0 height, we can't have a rectangle, and those arguments result<br>
+- Observerd behavior: With 0 width or 0 height, we can't have a rectangle, and those arguments result<br>
 in a broken *png* file

 ## Steps to reproduce